What is Visual Voicemail?

 Do I Need It?

-I have been using visual voicemail software for the last few months and I haven’t looked back.
 Here are a few ways visual voicemail beats traditional voicemail:

 Quickly scroll through your messages to find a specific one.
 Most traditional voicemail systems will have you listen to every message in your inbox starting from the oldest.
 And what if you miss some key information and have to replay a message?
 Then you’re forced to start the process all over again.